THE LILAC ZONE (Now being updated again!)

 This lilac produces beautiful, sizeable panicles of large blue florets which fade to a light blue as it ages.
 The plant itself doesn't seem to produce many suckers, at least suckers that are obvious to be from the mother plant.
 In the past several years, I have collected suckers from around this specimen, but I suspect that due to the direction that their root systems were coming from, they are all actually suckers from the lilac planted adjacent to this one.
 When they bloom, it will be easy to tell if they belonged to the mother plant or the lilac adjacent to it, as the the lilac adjacent to this one is a double-flowering lilac of a different color.

-Two years ago, a new sucker was discovered fairly close to the mother plant and its root system appeared to be coming from it, so the sucker was collected and now grows in my collection.
-It will likely be several more years before it finally blooms and reveals whether it was produced from the mother plant, but I am hopeful that it was!
+Back in 2021, a new sucker was discovered fairly close to the mother plant and its root system appeared to be coming from it, so the sucker was collected and now grows in my collection.
+It has yet to produce a bloom in order to validate that it is the same cultivar, but I am hoping it will bloom this spring and reveal if it was produced from the mother plant.
+I am hopeful that it was!

 A lilac that I am currently calling "New Blue"!